-Usually, food refusal is a main cause for concern in parents, which creates behaviors such as pressure, reward, and restriction.
+Usually, food refusal is a main cause for concern in parents which creates behaviours such as pressure, reward, and restriction.
 Neo-phobia or rejection of novel foods is present from weaning and strengthens with child autonomy to peak at 2–5 years of age.
-However, it can be modified by early feeding experiences, such as repeated neutral exposure to facilitate familiarity and acceptance.
+However, it can be modified by early feeding experiences such as repeated neutral exposure to facilitate familiarity and acceptance.

-Another popular behavior is using food for comfort, distract, and calm.
-However, these feeding practices and behaviors are ineffective and even counterproductive because they teach children to eat for reasons unrelated to appetite.
-Non-responsive feeding practices are associated with poor outcomes in terms of child eating behavior, diet quality and weight status.
+Another popular behaviour is using food for comfort, distract, and calm.
+However, these feeding practices and behaviours are ineffective and even counterproductive because they teach children to eat for reasons unrelated to appetite.
+Non-responsive feeding practices are associated with poor outcomes in terms of child-eating behaviour, diet quality and weight status.